MrExhilarator/reactFaqPage/README.md

 - Start up the app using `npm start`
 </details>

-### Completion Instructions
+### Functionalities

 <details>
 <summary>Functionality to be added</summary>
 <br/>

-The app must have the following functionalities
+The app must has the following functionalities

 - When the plus icon is clicked in a FAQ
-  - The answer to the FAQ should be visible to the user
+  - The answer to the FAQ will be visible to the user
-  - The plus icon should change to a minus icon
+  - The plus icon will change to a minus icon
 - When the minus icon is clicked in a FAQ
-  - The answer to the FAQ should be hidden to the user
+  - The answer to the FAQ will be hidden to the user
-  - The minus icon should change to a plus icon
+  - The minus icon will change to a plus icon
 - The `Faqs` component receives the `faqsList` as a prop.
 It consists of a list of faq objects with the following properties in each faq object

   |     Key      | Data Type |